antellezr/source/antellezr/content/docs/profile/_index.md

 - **TW Buddy Program**: Launched a peer-support initiative to help new team members integrate smoothly.
 - **Onboarding Documentation**: Consolidated essential information into a Quick-Start Guide, reducing information overload for new hires.

-These initiatives fostered a stronger technical writing community and improved onboarding experiences.
+These initiatives promoted a stronger technical writing community and improved onboarding experiences.

 ---

 ## Education

-_B.S. in Computer Science Engineering (2007)_ \
+_B.S. in Computer Science Engineering (2007)_\
 Technological Institute of Celaya, Mexico.